Culture of England: Theatre

-The playhouses were generally built with timber and plaster.
-Individual theatre descriptions give additional information about their construction, such as flint stones being used to build the Swan.
-Theatres were also constructed to be able to hold a large number of people.
-One of the main uses of costume during the Elizabethan era was to make up for the lack of scenery, set, and props on stage.
-It created a visual effect for the audience, and it was an integral part of the overall performance.
-Since the main visual appeal on stage were the costumes, they were often bright in colour and visually entrancing.
-Colours symbolised social hierarchy, and costumes were made to reflect that.
-For example, if a character was royalty, their costume would include purple.
-The colours, as well as the different fabrics of the costumes, allowed the audience to know the status of each character when they first appeared on stage.

-The growing population of London, the growing wealth of its people, and their fondness for spectacle produced a dramatic literature of remarkable variety, quality, and extent.
+The growing population of England, the growing wealth of its people, and their fondness for spectacle produced a dramatic literature of remarkable variety, quality, and extent.
 Genres of the period included the history play, which depicted English or European history.
 Shakespeare's plays about the lives of kings, such as Richard III and Henry V, belong to this category, as do Christopher Marlowe's Edward II and George Peele's Famous Chronicle of King Edward the First.
 History plays dealt with more recent events, like A Larum for London which dramatizes the sack of Antwerp in 1576.
 Tragedy was a very popular genre.
 Marlowe's tragedies were exceptionally successful, such as Dr. Faustus and The Jew of Malta.
 The audiences particularly liked revenge dramas, such as Thomas Kyd's The Spanish Tragedy.
 The four tragedies considered to be Shakespeare's greatest (Hamlet, Othello, King Lear, and Macbeth) were composed during this period.

-Costumes were collected in inventory.
-More often than not, costumes wouldn't be made individually to fit the actor.
-Instead, they would be selected out of the stock that theatre companies would keep.
-A theatre company reused costumes when possible and would rarely get new costumes made.
-Costumes themselves were expensive, so usually players wore contemporary clothing regardless of the time period of the play.
-The most expensive pieces were given to higher class characters because costuming was used to identify social status on stage.
-The fabrics within a playhouse would indicate the wealth of the company itself.
-The fabrics used the most were: velvet, satin, silk, cloth-of-gold, lace, and ermine.